florianbuetow/career-field-guide/interview-prep/behavioral/a_short_guide_for_building_a_behavioral_interview_question_bank_resume_based.md

 ## Template 2: Company Adaptation Table (CARL Format)

-This shows how to adapt your stories for different questions and different companies.
-Each row represents: one question + one company + CARL answer tailored to that company's values.
+This table is for your company-adapted stories for different questions and different companies.
+Each row represents one question + one company + a CARL answer tailored to that company's values.

 | **Question** | **Company** | **Value(s)** | **Context** | **Action** | **Result** | **Learning** |
 |---|---|---|---|---|---|---|